 We were formed in Delaware on July 12, 2004 as China Risk Finance LLC.
 Prior to that, we operated through our subsidiaries, Capital Financial Co., Ltd. and Shanghai Shouhang Business Management Co., Ltd., or Shanghai Shouhang, which were established in 1997 and 2002, respectively.
 Substantially all of our business activities are undertaken by our wholly owned subsidiaries organized in China.
 We began our credit analytics service provider business in 2001.
 We developed our proprietary, advanced technology over the past 18 years, during which our founders and management team advised many of China's largest banks in analyzing consumer credit to issue over one hundred million credit cards to consumers.
-During this time, we believe that we were China's leading credit analytics service provider, and provided a wide range of services to China's credit market participants, including credit analytics, underwriting strategies, modeling, credit scoring, development of marketing channels, decisioning, processing and risk management services.
+During this time, we believe that we were China's leading credit analytics, underwriting strategies, modeling, credit scoring, development of marketing channels, decisioning, processing and risk management services.
 We provided these services to issuers of approximately 100 million credit cards, which represented approximately half of the active credit cards issued in China at that time.
 As a result, our management team acquired intimate knowledge of China's credit market, which they used in the development of our predictive selection, credit scoring and automated decisioning technologies to address China's unique demographics.
 We believe that due to our unparalleled experience as a credit analytics service provider in China, our marketplace is among the most sophisticated and advanced in China.